 Can Honey Butter go Bad?

 Yes, it can.
 If you leave it out on the counter it will likely take only a couple of days for it to go bad.
 It’s less likely to go bad in the refrigerator and even less likely in the freezer.
 To tell if your butter has gone bad, see if there’s any sour smell or taste (a little taste shouldn’t hurt you).
 For more information, see this Spoon University article.

 Okay, enough of the questions.
 Onto the recipe!

-How to Make Whipped Honey Butter
+How to Make This Honey Butter Recipe

 I’m telling you guys, this recipe is SO easy.
 I’m going to show you how easy in these simple steps.

 Step 1.
 Soften you butter in the microwave.
 Stick it in a large microwavable bowl and nuke it for 10 seconds.
 Check to make sure it’s soft – if not, try another 5 minutes.
 Be careful it doesn’t start to melt!
 Butter melts from the middle first so poke at it all over to see if there’s any melty spots.

 Step 2.
 Put the honey and vanilla in the bowl with the butter